Multilayer Horizontal Visibility Graphs for Multivariate Time Series Analysis: Empirical evaluation of MHVG

 The strong ACF and CCF of the \texttt{sVAR} are represented by high values for the number of communities and modularity in its intra- and all-layer graphs.
-Inter-layer graphs present higher values of community-related features for GARCH models.
-The average path length represents the GARCH models, in particular, the average path length of the all-layer graphs tries to distinguish both \texttt{wGARCH} and \texttt{sGARCH}.
-The strong contemporaneous CCF of the \texttt{cBWN} is represented by high values of average ratio degree features, such as the average degree values of its inter and all-layer graphs.
-The \texttt{iBWN} and \texttt{wVAR}, are represented by high values of intra-layer average degree.
+Inter-layer graphs present higher values of community-related features for VGARCH models.
+The average path length represents the VGARCH models, in particular, the average path length of the all-layer graphs tries to distinguish both \texttt{wGARCH} and \texttt{sGARCH}.
+The strong contemporaneous CCF of \texttt{cBWN} is represented by high values of average ratio degree features, such as the average degree values of its inter and all-layer graphs. \texttt{iBWN} and \texttt{wVAR} are represented by high values of intra-layer average degree.

 The above results indicate that the topological features extracted from MHVG are adequate as a set of MTS features.
-To further explore this idea, we proceed with clustering analysis of the DGPs via MNet topological features.
+To further explore this idea, in the next section, we proceed with multivariate time series mining tasks of the DGPs and the benchmark datasets via MNet topological features.